Over 550 players compete at Manav Rachna International School Sector 14 in the 45th FDBA Badminton Championship - The Tribune

 Over 550 players compete at Manav Rachna International School Sector 14 in the 45th FDBA Badminton Championship

 “This tournament is not just about matches,” said Dr. Amit Bhalla.
 “It’s about the energy, discipline, and drive we witness in these young athletes.
 Events of this scale sends out a strong message that sports truly matter.”
 Matches across age categories kept the courts buzzing with energy.
-The indoor badminton facilities at Manav Rachna Sports Academy, already known for nurturing student-athletes, provided the right setting for players to perform.“ What stood out this year was the sheer focus of the players,” shared Mr. Sanjay Sapra.
+The indoor badminton facilities at Manav Rachna Sports Academy, already known for nurturing student-athletes, provided the right setting for players to perform.

+“What stood out this year was the sheer focus of the players,” shared Mr. Sanjay Sapra “Across categories, we saw strong nerves, excellent footwork, and a hunger to win.
+That mindset defines champions.”
+Final Results U-11 Category Boys Single – Aalok Ambawtaa beat Aarav Singh Girls Single – Anika Sainin beat Samaira Sharma U-13 Category Boys Single – Ashmit Virman beat Harshal Gandhi Girls Single – Twinkle Malik beat Bhavika Sheoren Boys Doubles – Ashmit and Harshal beat Ahaan and Parv Girls Doubles – Anika and Twinkle beat Saanvi and Sayesha U-15 Category Boys Single – Prantih beat Ranak Girls Single – Aadya Sharma beat Mankeerat Kaur Boys Doubles – Kushagra and Ranak beat Kabir and Satyam Girls Doubles – Aadya and Twinkle beat Advika and Vaibhavi Mixed Doubles – Kushagra and Aadya beat Shourya and Anya U-17 Category Boys Single – Parth beat Pranith Girls Single – Aadya beat Advika Boys Doubles – Parth and Shaurya beat Aarush and Kanav Girls Doubles – Aarini and Tanisha beat Ameirah and Saiyasha Mixed Doubles – Shaurya and Navya beat Ikshaan and Gitika U-19 Category Boys Single – Parth won over Sparsh Girls Single – Navya beat Advika Boys Doubles – Parth and Sparsh beat Anant and Vivan Mixed Doubles – Parth and Navya beat Sparsh and Urvashi Senior Category Men Single – Atiksh beat Sparsh Women Single – Navya beat Chhavi Men Doubles – Parth and Sparsh beat Arjun and Harsh Mixed Doubles – Harsh and Devanshi beat Mayank and Gitika The four-day tournament stood out not only for the number of matches played, but also for the seamless execution and the encouraging presence of mentors and coaches.
+As Manav Rachna continues to evolve into a hub for academic and sporting events, hosting large-scale championships like this reaffirms its role in encouraging students to actively participate in physical pursuits alongside academics.
+It is also noteworthy that Manav Rachna's efforts in the field of sports were recognised with the prestigious Rashtriya Khel Protsahan Puruskar in 2021 by the then Hon’ble President of India.

+About MRIS Manav Rachna International Schools, a distinguished chain of CBSE and IB Schools, excel in creating an environment that nurtures both development and delight.
+The concept of “innovation” is introduced from a very early age through a unique Skill Development Program.
+The schools are equipped with state-of-the-art Future Skills & Sustainability Labs that trains students in STEAM i.e. Science, Technology, Engineering, Art and Math, the latest approach in modern education.
+At Manav Rachna, students grow with an optimum blend of excellence in academics, in personal growth and in human values.
+Be it in any sphere, students’ make their presence felt, nationally as well as internationally.

 (The story has come from a syndicated feed and has not been edited by the Tribune Staff).